Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Human-plus-Algorithm vs. Algorithm-Only Counterfactuals

 \subsection{Counterfactual 3: Algorithms and Disparities without Human Oversight}

-Finally, we estimate how an algorithm-only decision rule would have impacted equity.
-This can be done using the initial counterfactual exercise described in Section \ref{sec:algoonly}.
-Reassuringly, the algorithm-only counterfactual for screen-in disparities is nearly assumption-free: Hypothetical screen-in recommendations can be directly deduced from ordering algorithm risk scores from high to low (Section \ref{sec:algoonly}).
-We do not need to make any assumptions about how a screen-in impacts child harm.
+Finally, we estimate with minimal assumptions how an algorithm-only decision rule would have impacted screen-in equity.
+This is possible through the counterfactual algorithm screen-in decision rule described in Section \ref{sec:algoonly}, which only assumes no change in the overall screen-in rate and that the algorithm would have prioritized screen-ins for children with the highest predicted risk.
 Figure \ref{counterfactual_disparities} shows CPS surveillance (screen-in) disparities for relevant demographic subgroups under three decision regimes: human-only, human-plus-algorithm, and algorithm-only.